javadjafari1/Backgroundable/README.md

 ---

+## Contact Us

+If you have any questions, encounter issues, or want to provide feedback, please feel free to reach out to us via email at [javad2147@yahoo.com](mailto:javad2147@yahoo.com).

+---
 We hope you enjoy using Backgroundable!
 Feel free to leave feedback, report issues, or contribute to the project.
 Happy wallpapering! 🎉